ayoub3bidi/kafka-on-the-shore/README.md

 This was my sandbox to understand & try Kafka as an essential technology for every Back-end engineer.

 ## requirements
-You need to have only docker & node.js installed.
+You need to have only docker & `kafka-python` installed on your machine.

 ## Setup
 ```